 - “Strategies for prostate cancer prevention…”.
 Indian journal of urology, US National Library of Medicine.

 - “Cruciferous vegetables and cancer prevention”.
 National Cancer Institute.

 - “Health benefits of fruits and vegetables”.
-US National Library of Medicine.
+Advances in Nutrition, US National Library of Medicine.

 - “The new kale?
 Why you should be eating…”.
 The Telegraph.